kiwicayne/student-scheduling/README.md

 * makeSchedule.bat - This demonstrates filling activities with students while fullfilling complex enrollment requirments and activity contraints
 * runApi.bat - A simple API for calling the grouping and scheduling code

-This is still a work in progress and currently only setup to run on Windows.
+This is currently only setup to run on Windows.
 However, the code is completely cross platform.

-Before running the above scripts open the SchedulingAndGrouping.sln solution file in Visual Studio, restore all NuGet packages and rebuild.

-**Coming Soon**
-* Create build file which will run on Windows or Linux
+To build run .\build.cmd.